 A figure, with a noticeable "K" upon his lapel, is hidden at the bottom corner of a large stained glass window.
 Any symbolism experts know what this signifies?

 That said, we know that his sister, Hester Miller, helped with these windows, most likely in painting the glass so that the work of individually hand-painting each pane would not fall entirely on Edgar's shoulders.
 That said, she insisted that Edgar be the only signer of the work, as she felt her contribution was merely as an assistant.

 Detail of a dove

-While the cemetery isn’t technically open to the general public, the staff in the office seemed amused by our interest in the stained glass windows, and were friendly enough and didn’t seem to have a problem with us wandering around the mausoleum to take photos.
+While the cemetery isn’t technically open to the general public, the staff in the office were delighted by our interest in the stained glass windows, and allowed us to wander around and explore the mausoleum.

 Another private family window.
 Note the incredible detail in each piece of glass.

 Unfortunately, many of the windows seem to be in a state of some disrepair.
 We realize fixing stained glass windows can be expensive, so it’s probably unlikely they will be restored any time in the near future.
-In the meantime, it’s probably just best to keep our collective fingers crossed that perhaps an emergent interest in Miller’s work will excite the cemetery or others enough to preserve them.
+In the meantime, it’s probably just best to keep our collective fingers crossed that perhaps an emergent interest in Miller’s work will maybe one day encourage a preservation effort.

 Another closer detail of a much larger window.
 Note the lion figure on the bottom right.
 Edgar Miller was always playful, even when faced with a project of such immense gravitas!